Promoting Home Safety

 Safety Articles from State Farm Insurance

-State Farm is one of this country's leading insurers.
-It is in their best interest, as well as your best interest, for you, your family, and your home to be safe and protected at all times.
-Click on Home Security and Safety or simply scroll almost to the bottom of the page and you will find several useful articles on home safety.
+State Farm is one of this country's leading insurers. has a wealth of information and tips for promoting on home safety and security.
 These articles cover such topics as carbon monoxide alarms, smoke alarms, and security bars on windows.
 The article on window security bars is especially interesting and thought provoking, as it covers both the benefits and the real dangers to your family in times of fire that security bars can pose.
-Scroll down a bit further and you'll find several articles on Child Safety and further down yet are a series of articles on Home Security which includes articles on security alarm systems, how to protect yourself against home burglary, how to pick the right door lock and more.
-When one of the biggest insurance companies in the world talks about home security, it pays to listen.
+State Farm Safety tips include specifics on buying and replacing a roof, finishing a basement,consumer product safety, seasonal home maintenance, weather protection, lightning protection, preventing frozen pipes, woodburner accidents, and much more.
+You'll find information for protecting your home from wildfires, floods, wind and other natural disasters.
+Many articles are concerned with child safety, appliances and other electrical hazards.When one of the biggest insurance companies in the world talks about home security, it pays to listen.

-Your Home Fire Safety Checklist
+Fire Safety Checklist for Older Consumers

-This Home Fire Safety Checklist was developed by the U.S. Consumer Product Safety Commission (CPSC), an independent regulatory agency of the U.S. Government.
+This Fire Safety Checklist for Older Consumers, a 12-page booklet in PDF format, was developed by the U.S. Consumer Product Safety Commission (CPSC), an independent regulatory agency of the U.S. Government.
 A home fire is one of the most devastating and potentially most tragic occurrences that a homeowner can face.
 This site contains a checklist of things that you can do to help reduce the chance of a fire in your home or, if a fire should strike, to increase the chances for you and your family to survive.
 The checklist includes sources of fire, such as wood stoves, recommendations for using wood stoves and kerosene heaters in the safest manner possible, the proper way to use electric heaters, a checklist of cooking equipment, such as gas stoves and electric ranges (did you know that there are approximately 400 deaths and 5,000 injuries each year from the improper use of cooking equipment?), a checklist on cigarette lighters and matches, a checklist of flammable materials in the home, and much more.
 By reading through this checklist the average homeowner will undoubtedly find ways to improve the fire safety of his home and improve the chances that he and his family will survive if the unthinkable should happen.

 |